 Care Options for TMJ Disorders

-Most treatment options for people who are experiencing TMJ issues are concerned with easing symptoms.
+Most relief options for people who are experiencing TMJ issues are concerned with easing symptoms.
 Oftentimes, it is recommended that people experiencing jaw problems eat soft foods, ice the joint, and avoid excessive jaw movements (such as chewing gum).
 While this may be good advice, these solutions do not address the underlying cause of the problem.

 At Read Health Center, we focus on identifying the root cause of TMJ disorders, as well as some of the associated symptoms mentioned above.
 Many times, the root of these issues is the same and can be found in a very specific spinal misalignment.
 When the atlas (C1) vertebra becomes misaligned, it can create unequal tension in the muscles around the jaw joint.
 Unequal muscle tension can cause the jaw to move and function improperly, leading to pain, popping, clicking and more.
 Through a complete upper cervical chiropractic analysis, we are able to determine if an atlas misalignment is a factor in your TMJ disorder.
 If it is, then gentle, precise adjustments are applied in order to restore normal alignment.
 As a result, TMJ pain, migraines, neck pain, and other associated symptoms may be greatly reduced, or even resolved completely.